JeffreyBenjaminBrown/digraphs-with-text/README.md

 *  ch = change
 *  ins = insert
+*  lab = label
 *  mbr = member
 In a a k-ary Rel, there are k AsPos Roles for k member Exprs, plus one more AsTplt Role for the Tplt (which must be k-ary).
 *  pos = position
 *  rel = relationship
 *  sub = substitute